Fuel management systems: deep dive into fleet fueling solutions

 Several public transit buses lined up for routine fueling and fluids management..

-For a variety of good reasons, many fleet operators will want vehicles to be identified automatically at refueling time.
+Many fleet operators will want vehicles to be identified automatically at refuelling time for various reasons.
 Perhaps there is a problem with fraud.
-Or maybe employees are resistant to change or lack motivation to collect accurate data, begetting a need to minimize human intervention.
-In any case, a good fuel management system ought to be able to meet this requirement.
-It is, however, important to proceed with caution.
+Or maybe employees are resistant to change or lack the motivation to collect accurate data, begetting a need to minimize human intervention.
+In any case, a sound fuel management system ought to be able to meet this requirement.
+It is, however, essential to proceed with caution.

-It boils down to common sense system design: buses within a given transit authority tend to be very similar, and they are always positioned the same way in the fueling bay when being serviced.
-This predictable configuration makes it easy to properly position long-range RFID readers and tags for consistently reliable reads.
+It boils down to common sense system design: buses within a given transit authority tend to be very similar and are always positioned the same way in the fueling bay when serviced.
+This predictable configuration makes it easy to correctly position long-range RFID readers and tags for consistently reliable reads.
 Also, because there can only be one bus at a time in a fueling lane—the identified bus—the system may immediately unlock all compatible products.
-This eliminates the need to request different consumables individually, while enabling the system to record multiple products dispensed (fuel, engine oil, transmission fluid, et al.) in a single transaction.
+This eliminates the need to request different consumables individually while enabling the system to record multiple products dispensed (fuel, engine oil, transmission fluid, et al.) in a single transaction.

 Learn more...